 Turmeric and curry powder look very much alike.
 In fact, they can be similar enough that you might mistake one for the other.
 However, the fact that these are very different ingredients will be evident once you start cooking with one or the other.
-Let’s take a look at how these two seasonings compare to each other in this SPICEography Showdown.
+Let’s take a look at how these two seasonings compare to each other.

 How does turmeric differ from curry powder?

 Turmeric is a rhizome related to ginger.
 It looks like ginger, especially before you peel it.
 It is relatively mild in flavor; in fact, you may not get a lot of flavor or aroma unless you use a lot of it.
-The aroma and flavor that you will get from it are subtly reminiscent of citrus and ginger but it has the potential to be bitter if used in excess.
-Turmeric is best known for its very bright yellow.
-It is the ingredient that gives curry powder its distinctive color.
+The aroma and flavor that you will get from it are subtly reminiscent of citrus and ginger, but it has the potential to be bitter if used in excess.
+Turmeric is also known for its very bright yellow color.
+It is the ingredient that gives curry powder its distinctive hue.

 Turmeric’s origin is in the East; it is a common ingredient in Indian cooking while also being famous for its medicinal benefits.
-It is often used as a substitute for saffron due to its color and relatively mild flavor.
+It is often used as a substitute for saffron because to its color and relatively mild flavor.
 These days, turmeric is still commonly used for its health benefits.
-It has become a trendy health food as a result of its anti-inflammatory properties, which mostly result from a compound it contains called curcumin.
+It has become a trendy health food because of its anti-inflammatory properties, which mostly result from a compound it contains called curcumin.

-Turmeric by itself will not make a good curry powder substitute in any applications where you want the taste of curry powder.
+Ground turmeric by itself will not make a good curry powder substitute in any recipes where you want the taste of curry powder.
 As noted above, it lacks the complexity of flavor and the pungency that you would get from the typical curry powder blend.
-On the other hand, turmeric can be a workable substitute if what you mainly want from your curry powder is its bright yellow color and not much else.
+But turmeric can be a workable substitute if what you mainly want from your curry powder is its bright yellow color and not much else.
 Note that while it does not have the flavor of curry powder, it is an essential ingredient in a homemade curry powder blend.
-Use it to make your own curry powder.